1759 - British expedition against Québec – Preparations and Arrival

 - Crown (18 guns storeship), Commander Joseph Mead

-On May 23, Durell's squadron got up in the Saint-Laurent river as far as Isle Bic.
+On May 23, Durell's squadron, the first elements of the British Fleet, got up in the Saint-Laurent River as far as Isle Bic.

 On June 1, Saunders' fleet began to leave the harbour of Louisbourg.